 As you already know, hiking on your own is one thing – you get to choose the route, set the pace and take as many breaks as you want.
 But throw a few strangers into the mix and you’ve got a very unpredictable day ahead of you indeed.
 What if one person is afraid of heights and you’re planning on bagging a peak?
 What to do if you packed cheese sandwiches and someone doesn’t like cheese?

-Watch the show and you’ll learn the answers to these vital questions as the strollmongers combat real-life issues such as chafing hiking trousers, too much wind and those inescapable dietary restrictions that seem to plague all social events in the modern age.
+Watch the show and you’ll learn the answers to these vital questions as the strollmongers combat real-life issues such as your best hiking pants chafing, too much wind and those inescapable dietary restrictions that seem to plague all social events in the modern age.

 “There have been a few funny moments, from contestants and crew getting soaked to the skin and stuck in the snow, to one contestant disastrously losing her false eyelash, and we had to deal with unpredictability of the weather,” says Shaw, recalling that in typical British fashion, the directors scouted the locations in glorious sunshine only to return a week later to find themselves filming in torrential rain.